-Pamela Jones is Senior Health Editor for EBSCO Information Services' Consumer Health products.
+Pamela Jones is Associate Managing Editor for EBSCO Information Services' Consumer Health products.
 Pamela has a master’s degree in health communication from Emerson College and Tufts University School of Medicine (a collaborative program), and a bachelor’s degree in cardiopulmonary sciences with a concentration in clinical exercise physiology from Northeastern University.

 Prior to joining EBSCO Information Services, Pamela worked as a fitness manager for a leading health and fitness center.
 She provided health and wellness education for staff and members, as well as programming for populations with special health needs.
 She also assisted in the management of a non-profit wellness center for women in transition.
 Her previous experience included work in cardiac rehabilitation, diabetes management with Joslin Diabetes Center, physical rehabilitation, and hospital surgical services.

-Cynthia Johnson is a Health Editor for EBSCO Information Services' Consumer Health products.
-Cynthia has a master’s degree in English with a concentration in creative writing from Salem State University.
-She also has a bachelor’s degree in English with a minor in secondary education from Salem State University.
+Cynthia Johnson is Senior Health Editor for EBSCO Information Services' Consumer Health products.
+She has a master’s degree in English with a concentration in creative writing from Salem State University.
+Cynthia also has a bachelor’s degree in English with a minor in secondary education from Salem State University.
 She is currently pursuing a Health Equity graduate certificate from Saint Michael's College.

 Prior to joining EBSCO Information Services, Cynthia worked as a freelance writer focusing on health information technology.
 She also has experience designing, developing, and implementing customized training solutions for a variety of industries.

-Michael Jubinville is a medical writer for EBSCO Information Services' Consumer Health products.
-Michael has a master’s degree in public health with a concentration in health promotion and education from the University of South Carolina.
-She also has a bachelor's degree in Travel-Tourism Management from Johnson & Wales University in Providence, RI.
+Amy Scholten, MPH. is Editor/Writer for EBSCO Information Services’ Consumer Health products.
+Amy has a master’s degree in public health with a concentration in health promotion and education from the University of South Carolina.
+She also has a bachelor’s degree in Nutrition from Framingham State University.

 is a registered dietitian with a master’s degree in nutrition communications from the Friedman School of Nutrition at Tufts University.
 Shara co-owns NutCom, LLC, a nutrition communications consulting company, serves as editor of the New Jersey Dietetic Association newsletter, and writes freelance articles for